otters-2014/team_greg/README.md

 KBOMBS
 ===============
 ###A tool to ease the process of seeking help whether for pairing or mentoring.
 These are a skill name and a quick description.
-They can be created by admins, and users can pick from the list to add them to their profile. e.g. Name: Rails, Description: A framework that sits on Ruby and allows users to quickly assemble a webframe.
+They can be created by admins, and users can pick from the list to add them to their profile.

 [trello](https://trello.com/b/bG6YH86Q)

 ![schema](http://i.imgur.com/IZqWiht.png "Kbombs Schema")